silky/Ponycoin/README.md

 Q: Do you think something like bronycon or EQD will use these things in the future?
 * A: Maybe.

-Documentation on the Ponycoin algorithm used to distribute coins:
+Documentation on the Ponycoin distribution algorithm
 -----------------------------------------------------------------
+* Ponycoins use the same address type as Litecoins.
+(As ponycoins are based on litecoins)
+* There are a total of 100,000,000,000 avaiable coins (BITS).
 * For the first 60,000 coins: 1 + (sqrt(nHeight)*64) reward.
 * For the first 120,000 coins: 1 + (sqrt(nHeight)*32) reward.
 * For the first 240,000 coins: 1 + (sqrt(nHeight)*16) reward.